How to Use Targeting in a Media Buying Campaign

 You make your decisions based on the data you gather, meaning that this is a fundamental parameter you need to think about at all times.

-A well-performed campaign targeting can increase the conversion rates and the CTRs.
+A well-performed campaign targeting can increase the CR (Conversion Rate) and the CTR (Click-through rate.)

 It can also make sure you get traffic of a higher quality; traffic which is more suitable to what you’re looking for.